 - Nuts and Seeds - whichever nuts and seeds you like best!

 - Oats - just plain rolled oats are fine here.
 Make sure to choose the oats clearly marked as gluten-free if you are coeliac.
+(Oats are not gluten-containing grains BUT farmers often rotate crops and the oats can sometimes contain gluten from the wheat that previously grew in that soil.)

 - Buckwheat Groats - this is the raw dried buckwheat that are small little pieces, a little bit like barley.